metrotranscom/doorway-infra/doorway-parameters/README.md

-This sets up various parameter stores for Doorway based on the environment Generally this is run manually by someone with admin rights The (AWS CDK Runtime)[https://aws.amazon.com/cdk/] must be installed to run the cdk commands.
+This sets up various parameter stores for Doorway based on the environment Generally this is run manually by someone with admin rights The [https://aws.amazon.com/cdk/](AWS CDK Runtime) must be installed to run the cdk commands.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands